ripSquid/styrdokument/stadgar/eng/stadgar.md

 Reservations against decisions made at the chapter meeting shall be handed to the chairman of the meeting at most 24 hours after the meeting is concluded.
 The chairman of the meeting has the right to demand that all or some demands and follow-up motions be presented in writing.

-§5.9.3 Meeting protocols are adjusted by the chairman of the meeting, as well as two adjustors chosen by the meeting, at most ten work days after the chapter meeting, whereupon the protocols should be published as soon as possible.
+§5.9.3 Meeting protocols are adjusted by the chairman of the meeting, as well as two adjusters chosen by the meeting, at most ten work days after the chapter meeting, whereupon the protocols should be published as soon as possible.
 The chapter secretary is responsible for making sure the protocols are adjusted and published within 14 days, and that a copy is sent to THS' board if they make such a request.

 §5.9.4 The chairman of the meeting and the secretary of the meeting are chosen by the chapter meeting.